cyberitech/BasicBedrock/docs/autogen/basicbedrock.basicbedrock.md

 invoke(
     model_id: str,
     request: Union[str, dict],
-    show_request: bool = False
+    show_request: bool = False,
+    guardrail: Guardrails = None
 ) → BaseAbstractResponse
 ```

 invokes a model_id and returns the response.
-Non-streaming only. request may by one of: a prompt, a json string represent the request schema, or a dict representing the request schema invoking with a request of a string containing valid json data, if it is not a valid json schema for the model it will be interpreted as a prompt string and a runtime warning will be raised :param model_id: the model id you wish to invoke :param request: a string or dict representing either a prompt or a model request schema :param show_request: prints the request blob before invoking :return: the response to the request, as a subclass of a model.BaseAbstractResponse
+Non-streaming only. request may by one of: a prompt, a json string represent the request schema, or a dict representing the request schema invoking with a request of a string containing valid json data, if it is not a valid json schema for the model it will be interpreted as a prompt string and a runtime warning will be raised :param model_id: the model id you wish to invoke :param request: a string or dict representing either a prompt or a model request schema :param: guardrail: Optional instance of a basicbedrock.guardrails.Guardrails class.
+If present, it will utilize the guardrail within it. :param show_request: prints the request blob before invoking :return: the response to the request, as a subclass of a model.BaseAbstractResponse

 ---